 Personalize your messages:

-1. The web push notifications help you to send personalized messages to your user to keep them engaging.
-If a user doesn’t complete the purchase, web push notifications allow the customers with a reminder about the abandoned cart within a few minutes or a few hours.
+- web push notifications help you to send personalized messages to your user to keep them engaged.
+If a user doesn’t complete the purchase, web push notifications allow the customers to remind about the abandoned cart within a few minutes or a few hours.

 How will you get your shoppers back to the website?

 The previously mentioned points are effective if you wish to solve checkout abandonment by notifying them via push.
 Whereas, you can still follow these classic practices to minimize your general cart abandonment rate.

 1. Avoid adding shipping and delivery charges during the check-out of any product.
 This can irritate a customer and they are most likely to abandon the shopping cart.

 2. Be clear and transparent by giving the exact price on the screen from the beginning including the shipping and delivery charges.
 Be clear conveying the discount of a product with special offers.

 3. Avoid hidden charges because this might make the customer leave the website immediately.
 Display only the actual amount that has to pay by the customer.